smoghal/cognito-amplify-idp-auth/README.md

 - Using terminal window command prompt, type `nslookup domain_name` to resolve the domain.
 It should resolve to two IP addresses.

-# Download iDP Metadata for Cognito Configuration
+# Download idP Metadata for Cognito Configuration

 Download the Metadata XML file that will be used in the following section to configure Cognito SAML Identity Provider.